12 Must-Visit Stops on a Vancouver–Seattle Road Trip

 Instagram | @legere_photos | Vancouver offers breathtaking views and the 1,000-acre Stanley Park for cycling and beaches.

 Vancouver sets the perfect tone for this trip.
-Surrounded by mountains and ocean, the city offers breathtaking views at every corner.
+Surrounded by mountains and the ocean, the city offers breathtaking views at every corner.
 Stanley Park, Vancouver’s crown jewel, sprawls across 1,000 acres, offering cycling trails, peaceful beaches, and vibrant gardens.

 Families can explore the Vancouver Aquarium to see playful otters and dolphins up close, while the Vancouver Lookout provides panoramic views stretching from the skyline to the snow-capped North Shore Mountains.